Denso mapcode: Application

-Furthermore, on October 18th 2016, Denso has launched the free smartphone app Drive!
+On October 18, 2016, Denso launched the free smartphone app Drive!
 Nippon, for iOS and Android.
 This app, bilingual in Japanese and English, will show the MapCode if you know the street address of GPS-coordinate.
 If you point at a location on the map, it will show the street address and GPS-coordinate and produces the MapCode.
 Internet connection is required.